beetbox/beets/docs/reference/cli.rst

         beet COMMAND [ARGS...]

+    Beets also offers command line completion via the `completion`_ command.
 The rest of this document describes the available commands.
 If you ever need a quick list of what's available, just type ``beet help`` or ``beet help COMMAND`` for help with a specific command.

 Commands
 --------